Get insider access

 Beyerdynamic DT 990 PRO

-The Beyerdynamic DT 990 PRO and the AKG K702 are both great headphones for critical listeners and have very little difference in performance.
-Sound-wise, the AKG might lack a bit of sub-bass when compared to the Beyerdynamic and could sound a bit sharper on higher frequencies.
-On the other hand, the AKG don't feel as tight as the Beyerdynamic, which is more comfortable for long listening sessions.
-However, the AKG are well-built but don’t feel as durable since they don’t have a full metal frame like the Beyerdynamic.
-The AKG are also a bit more open-sounding, and they come with a very long and detachable cable while the Beyerdynamic have a short, coiled cable.
+The Beyerdynamic DT 990 PRO and the AKG K702 are both great headphones for audiophiles and have very little difference in performance.
+Sound-wise, the AKG 's bass doesn't extend as low when compared to the Beyerdynamic.
+On the other hand, the AKG don't feel as tight on the head as the Beyerdynamic, which is more comfortable for long listening sessions.
+However, the AKG don’t feel as durable since they lack a full metal frame like the Beyerdynamic.
+The AKG also have a more open, immersive soundstage, and they come with a very long and detachable cable while the Beyerdynamic have a short, coiled cable.

 Philips Fidelio X2HR